daniel-bvm/jupyter-mcp-server/README.md

 <img src="assets/jupyter-extended-demo.gif" alt="Jupyter MCP Demo GIF" width="700">

-This is an **extended fork** of the original `jupyter-mcp-server` by Datalayer, Inc. This version, significantly extended and debugged, expands upon the original functionality, fixing numerous issues and offering a much wider range of tools (15+ tools compared to the original 2-3) for manipulating notebooks, executing code, managing files, and interacting with the kernel.

 ## Features

 * Connects MCP clients (e.g., Claude Desktop) to a running JupyterLab instance.